-Service 417 buses ran between Worcester and Storridge via Bransford and Leigh Sinton much the same as the buses on the 417 route run today, but then ran via Stiffords Bridge, Prestons Cross and Finchers Corner between Storridge and Bosbury, with the village of Cradley not being served.
-Later, certain journeys turned at Finchers Corner and ran to Mathon (Coddington Turn), returning to Finchers Corner over the same route.
+Service 417 route ran between Worcester and Storridge via Rushwick, Bransford and Leigh Sinton much the same as the buses on the 417 route run today, but then ran via Stiffords Bridge, Prestons Cross and Finchers Corner between Storridge and Bosbury, with the Cradley Village only being served on Saturdays.
+Certain journeys diverted at Finchers Corner to run to Mathon (Coddington Turn), returning to Finchers Corner over the same route.

 Timetables from the late 1920s and early 1930s were quite complex, with each day of the week having a different, unique set of running times.
-Buses on Thursdays, for example, did not run between Ledbury and Worcester at all, probably because this was half-day closing in Ledbury, while certain journeys on Tuesdays, which is Market Day in Ledbury, ran as Service 473, via Colwall and Ham Green, and certain journeys on Wednesdays ran as Service 410 via Ashperton, and on Saturdays additional short-working journeys ran between Worcester and Cradley Village as Service 417, and between Worcester, Cradley and Mathon Village ran as Service 418.
+Buses on Thursdays did not run between Ledbury and Worcester at all, probably because this was half-day closing in Ledbury, while certain journeys on Tuesdays, which is Market Day in Ledbury, ran as Service 473 via Colwall and Ham Green.
+On Wednesdays certain journeys ran as Service 410 via Ashperton, and on Saturdays additional short-working journeys ran between Worcester and Cradley Village as Service 417, and between Worcester, Cradley and Mathon Village ran as Service 418.

 On Thursday 1st July 1937, BMMO acquired the operations of H.F.
 Taylor and with it a service that ran between Ridgeway Cross, Finchers Corner, Prestons Cross, Stiffords Bridge, Leigh Sinton and Belmont.
 BMMO operated this route as Service 376 until Friday 27th May 1938, when it was withdrawn and replaced with additional journeys on Service 417, which were timed to connect at Leigh Sinton with Service 377 (Worcester–Leigh Sinton–Malvern) to provide a through service to Malvern.
 Service 377 was withdrawn on the outbreak of the Second World War and was not replace after the war finished, as the post-war Service 377 ran over a different route and did not serve Leigh Sinton.